Not sure if you need to change mouthpieces? Read below for some indications that it’s time to change.

 Have fun trying new mouthpieces and exploring!
 Every time you try a different mouthpiece, you will learn about your playing and your equipment.
 Enjoy the process and let us know if you have any questions!

-Houghton Horns is offering free shipping and free returns on all of our mouthpieces.
+Houghton Horns is offering free shipping to 48 U.S. states on most of our mouthpieces.
 This is the perfect time to try out a different mouthpiece from the comfort of your home.

 Dr. Sally Podrebarac